LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/exercises.rst

 Part 1: Modify the CSS
 -----------------------
 The ``movie-list`` and ``chores-list`` components have been created, but so far they appear pretty bland.
 Let's change that.

+1. Change the movie list text by adjusting the code in ``movie-list.component.css`` to accomplish the following:

    #.
-Change the movie list text by adjusting the code in
-   ``movie-list.component.css`` to accomplish the following:

-   #.
 The text for the heading and list items can be any color EXCEPT black.
       (HINT: Take advantage of the ``movies`` class).
    #.
 The movie list should have a centered heading.
    #.
-There should be at least 4 movie titles in an ordered list.
-Find the
-      ``movies`` array in the ``MovieListComponent`` class and add more titles.
-      Next, modify ``movies.component.html`` to display all the array entries.
-   #.
 The font size should be large enough to easily read.

-#.
-Change the chore list text by adjusting the code in
-   ``chores-list.component.css`` to accomplish the following:
+2. Change the chore list text by adjusting the code in ``chores-list.component.css`` to accomplish the following:

    #.
 Use a different font, with a size large enough to easily read.